Tourism in Ghana

-Tourism in Ghana is regulated by the Ministry of Tourism of Ghana.
+Tourism in Ghana is regulated by the Ministry of Tourism, Arts & Culture.
 This ministry is responsible for the development and promotion of tourism related activities in Ghana.

-Tourist attractions and tourism statistics
+Tourist attractions and statistics

-Tourist arrivals to Ghana include visitors from South and Latin America, Asia and Europe.
-Tourists come to Ghana to enjoy its all year round tropical warm climate and its wildlife.
-Ghana boasts waterfalls (such as Kintampo Waterfalls and the largest waterfall in West Africa, the Tagbo Falls, Ghana's palm-lined sandy beaches, caves, mountains, rivers, meteorite impact crater.
-Other attractions include reservoirs and lakes such as Lake Bosumtwi or Bosumtwi meteorite crater and the largest man-made lake in the world by surface area, Lake Volta.
-Ghana also has dozens of castles and forts, UNESCO World Heritage Sites, nature reserves and national parks.
+Tourist arrivals to Ghana include visitors from South and Latin America, Asia and Europe.It has waterfalls such as Kintampo waterfalls and the Tagbo Falls along with palm-lined sandy beaches, caves, mountains, rivers, castles, forts, UNESCO World Heritage Sites, nature reserves and national parks.